Wehda23/ps5-store/Frontend/README.md

 ### Components of Design
 - Lists consoles, games, and accessories with images
 - User-friendly interface ensuring smooth navigation

-## Robust Backend with Flask
-In the backend, we are using Flask, which is a simple and powerful web framework.
-It handles user login, order processing, and maintaining data safety efficiently.

-### Backend Features
-- Shopping cart and purchase are swiftly processed
-- Protection of the information of customers and details of their transactions

 ## Best Practices for E-commerce Success
 - Easy navigation and search so users can find what they want quickly